nsvoboda/SNACKR/README.md

 ## Purpose

-SNACKR allows you to search for the particular foods that you enjoy from the grocery store as well as your favorite dishes from the restaurants you visit and easily keep track of the calories you consume throughout the week so that you can make more informed choices when it comes to your health.
+SNACKR allows you to search for recipes using the ingredients you have in your pantry and then plan out when in the week you'd like to eat them.
+It also gives the user some encouragement with motivational quotes from well-regarded thinkers.

 ## Table of Contents
 - [Built With](#built-with)